 You want to do a night walk

 Want to experience the jungle at night?
-You have to go on a guided night walk then.
+You have to go on a guided night walk!
+Trust me, you do not want to be wandering into the jungle at night by yourself!
 Guides know the trails, know what animals to look for and makes sure everyone is safe.
-Tourists aren’t familiar with the trails and can easily get lost, plus it’s scary to be in the jungle at night!
-The forest changes completely at night and the experience is incredible but trust me, don’t wander in the forest by yourself!
+The forest changes completely at night and you want to be safe, because many protected areas are still home to big animals like pumas, jaguars, snakes and more.